radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/task/task-code/README.md

 ## Introduction

 In this exercise, you will be tasked with breach several vaults, one by one.
 You will gain familiarity with the JavaScript library [Ethers.js](https://docs.ethers.org/v6), which is designed to facilitate interaction with the Ethereum blockchain and its ecosystem.
 We will also demonstrate how to work in [Remix IDE](https://remix.ethereum.org/), an open-source development environment accessible through a web browser.
-Additionally, you will learn about blockchain data transparency, storage, randomness pattern and the differences between `msg.sender` and `tx.origin`.
+Additionally, you will learn about blockchain data transparency, storage, randomness pattern and the differences between `msg.sender` and `tx.origin` and integer underflow and overflow problem.

 ### Project Setup